James Potter felt as if he could fly. And that was saying a lot, since he didn't even have his broomstick with him.

 "He's not nice either," James insisted.

 Lily was about to protest, but Severus snorted in reply to James's accusation.
-"At least I won't be sorted in the stupid houses!" he cried.
+"At least we won't be sorted in the stupid houses!" he cried.

 James paused, thinking about what he'd just said.
 "Wait!
 You want her in Slytherin!"
-He pointed at Lily, now getting even madder.
+He pointed at Lily, now getting even more agitated.
 "How dare you?
 All Slytherins turn evil!"